Nicolas-M-Wong/Upscale/README.md

 # Upscale
-This program is upscaling any image by a factor 2.
+This program is upscaling any image by a factor 2 using an algorithm of cubic interpolation.
 You may need to install the following libraries to run the program:
  - tqdm
  - itertools
  - opencv